-His first book, Music after the Fall: Modern Composition and Culture since 1989 will be published in February 2017 by University of California Press.
+Tim Rutherford-Johnson (b.
+1977) is a writer, speaker and teacher on contemporary music.
+His first book, Music after the Fall: Modern Composition and Culture since 1989 was published in February 2017 by University of California Press.

-His new edition of the Oxford Dictionary of Music – Ramblified to include hundreds of new entries on modern composition, world music, and pop, rock, jazz and electronica – was published in 2012 by Oxford University Press.
-It can be bought from the following online retailers, or directly from the publisher themselves:
+His new edition of the Oxford Dictionary of Music – updated with entries on modern composition, world music, and pop, rock, jazz and electronica – was published in 2012 by Oxford University Press.
+It has been translated into Spanish and (simplified) Chinese.

-If you would like to contact me, please email timrutherfordjohnson AT gmail DOT com (NB: new address since July 2014.)
+If you would like to contact me, please email timrutherfordjohnson AT gmail DOT com.
+You can also find me on Twitter (@moderncomp).